udothemath/ml_with_graph_algorithms/q4/q4_a/README.md

 2. How does message passing function work within graph based layers?
 3. How to set up batch computation using multi-cores?
 4. How to modify model architecture to improve performance?
+5. How to apply GAT on inductive problem?

 ## GCN
 - [docs: GCNConv @ PyG](https://github.com/pyg-team/pytorch_geometric/blob/master/examples/gat.py)